DannyDelott/solo/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

+Vertical.js

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

+Web developers who want their visitors to experience the beauty of the 9:16 video aspect ratio.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+Vertical.js is a jQuery plugin that transforms the aspect ratio of all HTML5 videos from 16:9 to 9:16.

 ## Problem ##
   > Describe the problem your product solves.

+Wide-screen videos are the international standard.
+Cell phones give us the benefit of shooting videos in portrait-mode.
+It's time for a paradigm shift.

 ## Solution ##
   > Describe how your product elegantly solves the problem.

+With Vertical.js you now have the ability to display wide-screen videos as vertical videos on any web page you make.

 ## Quote from You ##
   > A quote from a spokesperson in your company.

+"Similar to horizontal scrolling, portrait-mode videos are the wave of the future.
+Mark my words."

 ## How to Get Started ##
   > Describe how easy it is to get started.

+Installing Vertical.js is as simple as adding a <script></script> tag to your HTML.
+You must also include jQuery.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

+"Before Vertical.js, nobody believed my videos were shot on a crappy cell phone.
+Now, it's undeniable!"

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.

+Get ready for a revolution in aspect ratio.
+Implement Vertical.js on your website today!